API-Skeletons/doctrine-repository/README.md

 Why use this repository structure?
 ----------------------------------

-The default repository for Doctrine ORM gives little access to resources outside Doctrine.
+The default repository for Doctrine ORM gives no access to resources outside Doctrine.
 And the Doctrine ORM Object Manager does not give access to a dependency injection container.
 So when your applications require more from their repositories the only option is to write your